Skip to main contentterm: “API”,

 tooltip: “To terraform means to prepare/transform data, so it can be used as code.”,

 definition: “To terraform means to prepare/transform data, so it can be used as code.
-Conduktor uses Alpha as the terraform provider.
-Find out more.”,
+See Infrastructure as Code for how Conduktor uses Terraform.”,

 term: “Topic”,